r0hitm/devavatar/src/content/blog/move-hashnode-blog-to-astrojs.md

 I set up the redirect from the old domain root to the new domain root, but I made an embarrassing mistake of deleting my blogs from Hashnode, and I could not set up proper canonical links from old to the new website.
 There goes some of my SEO rankings... oops!

 I tried 11ty but quickly decided not to use it because of its convoluted documentation and incomplete information.
 And I settled on Astro for its touted speed and high-quality documentation.
-After bootstrapping my site using the Astro-paper theme, investing several weeks to migrate my blogs and add all the necessary front matter to each markdown file - a tedious but necessary task, set up Obsidian as my content vault with all necessary plugins and getting some help from a friend for the logo and footer design (See [credits](/credits)).
+After bootstrapping my site using the Astro-paper theme, investing several weeks to migrate my blogs and add all the necessary front matter to each markdown file - a tedious but necessary task, set up Obsidian as my content vault with all necessary plugins and getting some help from a friend for the help with the logo.
 The site is finally complete.

 Despite facing delays due to college exams and unexpected challenges during the setup process, I'm pleased to announce that the transition is complete and my site is live on GitHub Pages and hosted under the custom domain [devavatar.com](/).
 I have not set up any analytics on the site because privacy-friendly ones are not free, and I do not want ads, cookies, or tracking on my site by using something like Google Analytics.
 I hate ads, and I don't want my readers getting annoyed by them either.